KCRW.com Home, Section and Category Page Redesign

 - I wanted to create more of a news site aesthetic to aid in presenting the credibility of the content.

 - Editors wanted to be able to give prominence to certain stories, rather than of having three equal weight cards side-by-side as was employed on the existing design.
 Having a large tile would also allow us to put the live music performances front and center as they were happening.

 Sketching out this stage allowed us to iterate and discuss without getting bogged down in the details of the design.

-Looking at some of the early data, we could see that with the redesign increased listen starts by 20%.
+Looking at some of the early data, I could see that with the redesign increased listen starts by 20%.
 Though because of the drastic change in layout, admittingly it's difficult to pinpoint which improvements had the greatest effect.
 It's clear however, that several factors had made an impact, including:

 - Differentiating the live stream tile from other pieces of content

 - Including album or song artwork for the currently playing track

 - Adding easy access stream switch buttons to the player